Theresa, New York: History

-In later years the town started to focus on infrastructure, political, and recreational needs.
-In 1896, the Theresa Town Board appointed William Cheeseman the first attendance officer for schools outside the village because of the education laws of 1894.
+In later years, the town started to focus on infrastructure, political, and recreational needs.
 The first library in Theresa was created in 1900.
-The Town Board rented some lower rooms in the town hall to the Theresa Library Association for one dollar a year.
-In 1901 the town ordered the building of an iron bridge at Hanson Crossing to replace the failing bridge at the site.
+The Town Board rented some lower rooms in the town hall to the Theresa Library Association for $1 per year.
+In 1901, the town ordered the building of an iron bridge at Hanson Crossing to replace the failing bridge at the site.
 Theresa established the Board of Town Fire Commissioners in 1931 and established the Town Fire District, which encompassed the entire town.
-Six years later the first U.S. Standard Voting Machines were purchased for the town and the election districts redrawn.
+Six years later, the first U.S. Standard Voting Machines were purchased for the town and the election districts redrawn.
 As of 1980, both the voting machines and the districts were still being used by the town.
 In 1975, Theresa received a grant from the E.J.
 Noble Foundation for a little less than $31,000 and was the first town in the state to receive such a grant.
-Then in 1976, a skating rink and warming house were built using funds from the Comprehensive Employment Training Act, Theresa Rotary Club, and the Village and Town of Theresa.
+Then, in 1976, a skating rink and warming house were built using funds from the Comprehensive Employment Training Act, Theresa Rotary Club, and the Village and Town of Theresa.
 Two years later the town purchased 10 acre of land to construct a park which would contain the skating rink and then include a tennis and basketball court and other "unforeseen" facilities.